Michael J. Weller

 Michael John Weller (South London, 1946) is a British underground comics artist, political writer, cartoonist, activist and album-cover designer.

 Weller designed the sleeve for the United States release of David Bowie's The Man Who Sold the World LP (Mercury, 1970), re-released (EMI CD 1999 and Metrobolist LP, CD, streaming formats, Parlophone, 2020).
 As "Captain Stelling" Weller wrote and drew The Firm (cOZmic Comics, 1972) - an early British artist's publication inspired by American underground comic book innovations.
 In 1973, a page by "Stelling" entitled 'Missile Crisis' was made part of Michel Choquette's comic book The Someday Funnies.
 In the 1970s Weller was published by Hunt Emerson for Birmingham Arts Lab press.
 He followed "Willie D" (Andrew Marr) as featured cartoonist on Chainsaw punk zine (1980–84).

 Michael Weller enjoyed a parallel career in the 1980s and 1990s as political writer, cartoonist, activist of the left, and local community organiser based in Penge, south London.
 In 2006 he became a signatory to the Euston Manifesto.

 As 'M.J.', 'Michael John', 'Mick' and 'Mike' Weller - using identity-playing forenames, nicknames and other noms-de-plume - he has produced artists books, comics, zines ("spineless wonders") and small press publications.
+Affiliated to Association of Little Presses Weller opened self-publishing imprint homebakedbooks 2005–2023.
 Between 1990 and 2010 he was associated with London's poetry scene.
 Launch of Beat Generation Ballads was documented in video by Voiceworks (2011), becoming the title of a large-scale musical composition for piano by Michael Finnissy premiered at Huddersfield Contemporary Music Festival in 2014, winning a solo British Composer Award 2015.

 Beowulf Cartoon has been on reading display at Poetry Library exhibitions Visual Poetics (2013) and Poetry Comics (2015).

-Michael John Weller continues to write, draw, and publish for traditional print and digital mediums, including artists film and glitch.
+Michael John Weller continues to write, draw, and publish for traditional print and digital mediums, including artists film, poetry glitch and The Metrobolist website.